Wrinkles

 two blue iris orbs or is it four?

-Is this comic relief? a check for the who
+Is this comic relief?
+A check on the who

 and the whom — an interrogation of the